 “I felt great!
 However, I asked if I could do another six weeks of physical therapy,” says Claudia.
 “I really wanted to embed these programs in my routine and ensure that I could continue doing them by myself.”

-With CRS Natrona Heights just down the road from her home, Claudia could easily balance her physical therapy with her work and personal schedules.
+With the Natrona Heights facility just down the road from her home, Claudia could easily balance her physical therapy with her work and personal schedules.
 “Every time I went, I progressively felt better,” says Claudia.

 Back and Stronger Than Ever

 Once Claudia wrapped up another six weeks of therapy, she knew she was prepared for whatever would come next.

 “Thanks to the whole team at the Natrona Heights facility, I have a better outlook on the rest of my life,” says Claudia.
 “Now that I’m retired, I want to be in the best shape of my life so I can enjoy this next chapter.
 That’s what I’ve worked for these past 48 years.”

 Riddle says that after Claudia responded so well to her first round of treatment, his team was able to shift their focus to long-term health and injury prevention.

 “We educated her on many functional exercises designed to promote ergonomics, good lifting practice, healthy habits, and strengthening her back and core,” he says.